What children in Latin America are facing

-- Addicted to harmful substances
+- Youth addicted to harmful substances

-- Children and teenagers living with HIV/AIDs
+- Children and teenagers living with HIV/AIDS

-- Victims of human trafficking, smuggling and illegal migration
+- Victims of human trafficking

 - Youth referred by government authorities